luciamontesinos/london-mobility/content/mobility.md

 You might know already the population of the London boroughs, **todo something about population* but how is the mobility insfrastructure for each of them?

 ### Cycle
-London counts with more than ???? km of cycle paths.
-This is a map of cyclable paths:
+London counts with The London Cycle Network Plus (LCN+) a  network of cycle routes of about 900 kilometres.
+Below is the map of the cyclable paths:

 {{<include-html "/data/Cycle_Routes.html">}}
 **todo improve plot of cycle routes**

 Beside the private owned bikes, London counts with a public cycle scheme with more than 11,500 bikes and 750 docking stations.
 However the distribution of this docking station is quite uneven.